teckoo/interview_public/coding/summary/backtrack/template.md

         # restore choice
         grid[row][col] = '.'

-# For games such as Sokudo, find one solution is good enough to return,
+# or games such as Sokudo, find one solution is good enough to return,

     if meet_condition:
         make_solution()
         return True
-    ...

         if backtrack(grid, row + 1):
             return True
     ...